 (2) Some of the funds allocated by governments for expenditure on tasks related to drugs are identified as such in the budget (‘labelled’).
 Often, however, the bulk of drug-related expenditure is not identified (‘unlabelled’) and must be estimated by modelling approaches.
 The total budget is the sum of labelled and unlabelled drug-related expenditures.

 View ‘Public expenditure profile’ for additional information.

 The role of drug-related research and the use of research findings and best practices in the formulation and implementation of interventions are formally defined in the current National Anti-Drug Strategy.
 Funding is provided from the state budget, through the Ministry of Education, in the form of grants that may be intended for a specific research track, or may be provided to the research institution itself.
 Drug-related research is conducted mainly by governmental agencies, university departments and hospitals, and also by the Slovak Academy of Sciences.
 The national focal point has organised a database on research, including bibliographic references, which is available on its website.
 National scientific journals also play an important role in disseminating drug-related research findings.
-Recent drug-related studies mentioned in the 2012 Slovakian National report mainly focused on aspects related to interventions, consequences of drug use, prevalence of drug use and supply and markets.
-Current drug research in Slovakia is influenced by the very little sources allocated to it in a regular way, which is a consequence of general restrictions on public expenditures.
+Recent drug-related studies mentioned in the 2013 Slovakian National report mainly focused on aspects related to the consequences of drug use and responses to the drug situation, but studies focusing on the prevalence of drug use and supply and markets were also mentioned.
+Current drug research in Slovakia is affected by the very limited resources allocated to it in a regular way, which is a consequence of general restrictions on public expenditure.
 Human resources in the drugs field are being continuously reduced, either as a consequence of weak economic conditions or due to a reduction in interest in the drugs field.